gholtzap/upf/README.md

 - Rate limit enforcement with packet dropping on token exhaustion
 - Integration with N3 and N6 packet forwarding handlers

+## 47. Routing Table and ARP Cache
+- Routing table data structure with route management
+- IP network representation for IPv4 and IPv6 with CIDR notation
+- Longest prefix match algorithm for route lookup
+- Metric-based route preference for equal-length prefixes
+- Next-hop resolution for packet forwarding
+- ARP cache for MAC address resolution
+- YAML configuration support for static routes and ARP entries
+- Integration with N6 packet forwarding for uplink traffic
+- Route-aware packet forwarding for IPv4 and IPv6
+- Direct delivery support when no route is found
+- Full test coverage for routing and ARP functionality

 # Not implemented Features
 ## 1. Core Protocol Support